sccic-github/Splunk-Queries/README.md

 ## **Configuring Displayed Data**

-This query demonstrates how to project only wanted values
+This query demonstrates how to project only wanted values.

+Specifically this query shows eash URL every IP by user agent went to.

 ```
 sourcetype=suricata event_type=http